git-dc/kicad-devtools/README.md

 ### `bom_grouped.py`
-Generates a bill of materials grouped by value and footprint, with the following fields:
+Generates a bill of materials.
+Components and sorted by ref, and are grouped by value and footprint.
+The following fields are provided:

- - Ref Designator
+ - Ref
  - Qty
- - Qty+
  - Value
  - Footprint
  - Mfr PN
  - Description

+### `bom_sorted.py`
+Generates a bill of materials.
+Components are sorted by ref, and are not grouped (one per line).
+The following fields are provided:

+ - Ref
+ - Qty
+ - Value
+ - Footprint
+ - Mfr PN
+ - Description

+## Gerber Tools:

+### `gbr_packager.sh`
+Packages the bom and gerber files into a .zip archive automatically baking version and revision numbers into the filename.